-Download the Application Form here:
+Download the application form here:

 In German law a child whose parents are married at the time of the child’s birth and who bear a married name (“Ehename”) will obtain the parents’ married name as birth name.
 In cases where the parents are married, but do not have the same married name, or when the parents are not married and another name as the mother’s last name is desired as the child’s last name, the parents will have to make a name declaration as part of the birth registration.

 The name declaration is included in the application form for the birth registration on page 4.
-If the parents are both German nationals, only German law can be chosen for the name usage (first box on page 4 - Sections 1617/1617b of the German Civil Code).
-If one of the two parents has a different nationality, then the law of the country of citizenship of that parent can also be chosen instead (third box on page 4 - Art.
+If both parents are German nationals, only German law can be chosen for the name usage (first box on page 4 - Sections 1617/1617b of the German Civil Code).
+If one of the two parents has a different nationality than German, the naming law of the country of citizenship of that particular parent can also be chosen instead (third box on page 4 - Art.
 10 (3) of the Introductory Act to the German Civil Code).
-For general information on name declaration for a child, please click here:

-What documents do I need?
+What documents do we need?

-- birth certificates of the mother and father
+- birth certificates of both parents

-- if applicable, German Naturalization Certificate or “Staatsangehörigkeitsausweis”
+- if applicable, German naturalization certificate or “Staatsangehörigkeitsausweis”

 - if applicable, divorce decree or death certificate

-- if applicable, deregistration from Germany („Abmeldebescheinigung”)
+- if applicable, deregistration (“Abmeldebescheinigung”) from Germany

 How long will it take to receive the birth certificate?

-The processing times depends on the registrar's office in charge and varies significantly from city to city.
+The processing times depends on the Registrar's Office in charge and varies significantly from city to city.